danielyxie/bitburner/doc/source/basicgameplay/terminal.rst

 ^^^^

     $ kill [script name] [args...]
+    $ kill [pid]

-Kill the script specified by the script name and arguments.
-Each argument must be separated by a space.
+Kill the script specified by the script filename and arguments OR by its PID.

+If you are killing the script using its filename and arguments, then each argument must be separated by a space.
 Remember that a running script is uniquely identified by both its name and the arguments that are used to start it.
 So, if a script was ran with the following arguments::